wikiknights/cs-materials/src/intro-to-c/arrays/arrays-intro.md

 ---
 title: Array Introduction
+author:
+    - Bed Pandey
-author: Bed Pandey, Carson Cox
+    - Carson Cox
 ---

 Arrays can be used to represent a collection of items with the same datatype.
 For instance, let's say we wanted an array to represent the grades our class got for a test in our hypothetical class of size 5.